foodlang/specification/draft10/lex.md

 ```
 Note for digits: You cannot start the identifier's name with digits, as it would be confused with an integer literal.

 **Warning**: A user-declared identifier cannot start with two underscores or an underscore followed by an uppercase.
-These are reserved for the implementation.
+These are reserved for the implementation or extensions.

 Food is case sensitive, meaning that `my_variable` and `my_Variable` are totally different.